-Other registered investment companies that are advised or sub-advised by each Fund's Adviser may be subject to different portfolio holdings disclosure policies, and neither the Adviser nor the Board of the Trust exercises control over such policies or disclosure.
-In addition, separate account clients of the Adviser have access to their portfolio holdings and are not subject to each Fund's portfolio holdings disclosure policies.
-Some of the funds that are advised or sub-advised by the Adviser and some of the separate accounts managed by the Adviser may have investment objectives and strategies that are substantially similar or identical to the Funds', and therefore potentially substantially similar, and in certain cases nearly identical, portfolio holdings as certain Funds.
+Other registered investment companies that are advised or sub-advised by the Adviser or Subadviser may be subject to different portfolio holdings disclosure policies, and neither the Adviser, any Subadviser nor the Board exercises control over such policies or disclosure.
+In addition, separate account clients of the Adviser have access to their portfolio holdings and are not subject to the Funds' portfolio holdings disclosure policies.
+Some of the funds that are advised or sub-advised by the Adviser and some of the separate accounts managed by the Adviser may have investment objectives and strategies that are substantially similar or identical to the Funds' and therefore potentially substantially similar, and in certain cases nearly identical, portfolio holdings as the Funds.

-In addition, any disclosures of portfolio holdings information by a Fund or the Adviser must be consistent with the anti-fraud provisions of the federal securities laws, each Fund's and the Adviser's fiduciary duty to shareholders, and each Fund's code of ethics.
-Each Fund's policies expressly prohibit the sharing of portfolio holdings information if the Fund, the Adviser, or any other affiliated party receives compensation or other consideration in connection with such arrangement.
-The term "consideration" includes any agreement to maintain assets in a Fund or in other funds or accounts managed by the Adviser or by any affiliated person of the Adviser.
+In addition, any disclosures of portfolio holdings information by a Fund or the Adviser must be consistent with the anti-fraud provisions of the federal securities laws, the Fund's and the Adviser's fiduciary duty to shareholders, and the Fund's code of ethics.
+Each Fund's policies expressly prohibit the sharing of portfolio holdings information if the Fund, the Adviser, Subadvisers or any other affiliated party receives compensation or other consideration in connection with such arrangement.
+The term "consideration" includes any agreement to maintain assets in a Fund or in other funds or accounts managed by the Fund's Adviser or Subadvisers or by any affiliated person of the Adviser or Subadvisers.